-- Ensure all calves receive sufficient good quality colostrum. - Infectious scours are spread by exposure to faeces from affected animals so hygiene is the most important step in reducing the problem and avoiding the spread of disease. - Pens should be regularly cleaned out and disinfected with a suitable active (e.g. hydrogen peroxide), ideally between each group of animals.
-All equipment used for the preparation and delivery of feed must be kept clean. - Isolate scouring animals. - For certain pathogens vaccines and preventative medicines are available but these should be agreed with your vet. - Nutritional scours can be avoided by ensuring the correct feed is being offered and it is being done so in a consistent manner. - Ensure a feeding plan is in place and it is being followed. - Ensure milk feeds are being prepared hygienically and in a consistent and accurate way. - Avoid unnecessary changes in diet.
+- Ensure all calves receive sufficient good quality colostrum. - Infectious scours are spread by exposure to faeces from affected animals so hygiene is the most important step in reducing the problem and avoiding the spread of disease. - Pens should be regularly cleaned out and disinfected (with a product containing a suitable active e.g. Hydrogen Peroxide), ideally between each group of animals. - All equipment used for the preparation and delivery of feed must be kept clean. - Isolate scouring animals. - For certain pathogens vaccines and preventative medicines are available but these should be agreed with your vet. - Nutritional scours can be avoided by ensuring the correct feed is being offered and it is being done so in a consistent manner. - Ensure a feeding plan is in place and it is being followed. - Ensure milk feeds are being prepared hygienically and in a consistent and accurate way. - Avoid unnecessary changes in diet.